joowonkime/Mario-fan-game/README.md

 Functions similarly to other object classes.
 Items are spawned mid-air via randomSpawnItem() and fall due to gravity until they land on a tile.
 Collision with the player is checked using the hits() method.
 When picked up, the item's toRemove flag is set to true.
+#### update()
+In update, we continuously check whether the tile in the position it is placed in is broken or not, and if it is broken, we change it to stuck = false and make it fall back down due to gravity.
 ### drawUI():
 Renders a UI panel on the bottom-left and bottom-right corners of the screen, showing each player's current status and resources.

 ### drawVictoryScreen():
 When gameOver is true, a victory screen is displayed in the center of the canvas showing the winner’s sprite along with the text "YOU WIN!".

+### window.addEventListener("keydown", )
+By using e.preventDefault(), I prevented the screen from scrolling when the player uses the arrow keys, eliminating the inconvenience of the game screen moving.